torvalds/linux/Documentation/admin-guide/ras.rst

 the ``edac_mc`` device.

-Detecting CE events, then harvesting those events and reporting them, **can** but must not necessarily be a predictor of future UE events.
-With CE events only, the system can and will continue to operate as no data has been damaged yet.
+Detecting CE events, then harvesting those events and reporting them, **can** but must yest necessarily be a predictor of future UE events.
+With CE events only, the system can and will continue to operate as yes data has been damaged yet.

 However, preventive maintenance and proactive part replacement of memory